outworkers/phantom/README.md

 ===================
 <a href="#table-of-contents">back to top</a>

-We, the people behind phantom run a software development house specialised in Scala, NoSQL and distributed systems.
+We, the people behind phantom run a software development house specialised in Scala and NoSQL.
 If you are after enterprise grade training or support for using phantom, [Websudos](http://websudos.com) is here to help!

-We offer a comprehensive range of elite Scala developemnt services, including but not limited to:
+We offer a comprehensive range of elite Scala development services, including but not limited to:

 - Software development
 - Remote contractors for hire